stefanache/install_Tesseract4_for_Python3.7/readMe.md

 I intend to follow this tutorial
       https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/

-For that must to have
+Before for that must to have
   Python 3.7
   OpenCV 4
   Tesseract